 Drinks included: Soft drinks and wines, spirits and beers are included in the price.
 High-end liqueurs, champagne, imported wines (except most South African wines) and spirits are not.

 Walking: Dave is an excellent walking guide.
-We were confident in his ability and thought he had an excellent mix of adventurous spirit and respect for the animals and the bush.
-For this reason, and because of the flexible nature of activities at Camp Hwange, we’d recommend this camp for anyone keen to do some walking but perhaps not wishing for an exclusively ‘walking safari’.See more ideas for Walking in Zimbabwe
+We thought he had an exciting mix of adventurous spirit and respect for the animals and the bush.
+Activities are flexible here, so they can offer some more general walking in Zimbabwe.See more ideas for Walking in Zimbabwe

 Attitude towards children: Flexible

 Property’s age restrictions: Camp Hwange has an official age limit of eight years old but is always willing to consider younger travellers on a case-by-case basis.

 Generally recommended for children: Camp Hwange is very open with no fences and wild animals frequently passing through.
 We therefore recommend this camp for children of 16 and over.